Homemade Vanilla Extract

 Keep reading to find the other great Gifts from the Kitchen posts from this weekends Sunday Supper below.

 I’m sure you will be able to find a recipe or two for your Homemade Holiday Gifts this gift giving season.

-It’s a little late to be making homemade vanilla extract for Christmas gifts but it is still doable if you include a “use after” date on the bottle.
-Or start your homemade vanilla extract making in October so it will be ready to use by Christmas.
+It’s a little late to be making a homemade vanilla extract for Christmas gifts but it is still doable if you include a “use after” date on the bottle.
+Or start your homemade vanilla extract made in October so it will be ready to use by Christmas.

 Last month when I saw the call out for a Sunday Supper Gifts from the Kitchen theme I happened to be on Facebook when it posted to the Sunday Supper Group on Facebook.